⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Exploration, development, and production of crude oil and natural gas.

-Cash management, debt financing, insurance, real estate, and technology activities.
+Cash management, debt financing, and other corporate activities.

 🎯 WHY THIS MATTERS